 Stoneway was the first issuer in approx. two decades to tap the international capital markets with a Project Bond offering out of Argentina.
+Credit Agricole Securities was joint-bookrunner for the transaction.

-The transaction confirmed investor appetite for Latin America infrastructure & energy assets, incl. in high yield contexts, and dispels the common misconception that Project Bonds cannot be issued to finance construction
+The transaction confirmed investor appetite for Latin America infrastructure & energy assets, incl. in high yield contexts, and dispels the common misconception that Project Bonds cannot be issued to finance construction.